SteMaker/romme-android/README.md

 ### Authentication

 Authentication is handled via a **Nextcloud account** (username + app password).
 You therefore also need a Nextcloud instance connected to the romme-server.
+This might be changed in the future.

 ### Setup